onedesign/craft-shopify/README.md

         composer require onedesign/craft-shopify

 3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft Shopify.

-## Craft Shopify Overview

-This plugin will allow you to use Craft in order to manage custom data for a Shopify install.
-Products from Shopify can be pulled into Craft and stored as custom elements where you can attach and render fields as desired.
-On save, templates are rendered and data is stored within Shopify metafields for rendering on their platform.

-The plugin runs on the `AFTER_SAVE` event for Product elements.
-On this event, a queue task is created that will render the template set in the settings and send that HTML to Shopify to be stored in a `cms.body_html` metafield on the product.
-This allows you to render the crft data with `{{ product.metafields.cms.body_html }}` in your liquid tempaltes.

-If you save an entry that is related to one of your product elements, the plugin will attempt to update all products that effected by your change.

-**Note** Because Shopify caches metafields fairly aggressively it can take up to a minute before changes pushed by the plugin are displayed on the page.

 ## Configuring Craft Shopify